 Tara StephensUniversity of Leicester

-Are sills a record of horizontal compression?
+Are sills a record of applied horizontal compression?

 Dr. Richard Walker (University of Leicester) Prof. Richard England (University of Leicester) Dr David Healy (University of Aberdeen) Prof. Ken McCaffrey (Durham University)